OctopusDeploy/docs/docs/deploying-applications/configuration-files/advanced-configuration-transforms-examples.md

 - Apply the transform **transforms\connstrings.mytransform.config** to file **config\app.config**

-### Applying multiple transforms to a single target where both are in the same directory
+### Applying multiple transforms to a single target where both are in the same directory {#AdvancedConfigurationTransformsExamples-AdvancedConfigurationTransformsExamples-ApplyingmultipletransformstoasingletargetwherebothareinthesamedirectoryApplyingmultipletransformstoasingletargetwherebothareinthesamedirectory}

 Given a package which has the structure: